-Are you a first-time horse owner and wondering how much your new four-legged friend will weigh?
+Are you a first-time horse owner and wondering how much does a horse weigh when fully grown?

 Well, the answer to that question can vary greatly depending on the breed of horse in question.

-On average, an adult full-grown horse weighs between 800-1200 pounds.
+On average, an average adult horse weighs between 800-1200 pounds.
 However, some breeds (such as draft horses) may weigh even more than that!

 Please keep reading for more information about how to find out how much your horse weighs, how to estimate your horse’s weight without access to a scale, what factors might affect their weight, and how to maintain a healthy horse weight.